olebole/irafdoc/doc/astutil.pdm.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
   Pdm applies a phase dispersion minimization algorithm (R. F. Stellingwerf,
-  <tt>"Period Determination by Phase Dispersion Minimization"</tt>, ApJ 224, 1978,
+  <span style="font-family: monospace;">"Period Determination by Phase Dispersion Minimization"</span>, ApJ 224, 1978,
   953) to lightcurve data to determine periodicities in the data.
 It also calculates amplitude and epoch information.
   </p>